iotize-sas/Arduino-Tap/extras/howto.md

 When saving the configuration file, IoTize Studio generates a S3P_conf.h file that is required for compiling Tap.cpp (from the library).
 Indeed, this file is needed to generate the final ELF file.
 But to create the iotz configuration, and to generate this file, requires the ELF file...
 To break this loop:
- - you can start with your initial ELF file (gnerated before iotizing your project).
+ - you can start with your initial ELF file (generated before iotizing your project).
 Once an S3P_conf.h file is generated, it is used when compiling the Arduino file.
  - when you think your configuration is done, save your project, then compile the project from the Arduino file, then repeat this sequence once more.

  Note that there is a difference between S3P and SWD addressing: